-Building and block play toys are our favorites.
+Building toys are our favorites.
 We place block play at the top of our toy list.
-Blocks offer valuable play experiences that grow with your children.
+Blocks and construction toys offer valuable play experiences that grow with your children.

 We continue to build the collection each year and expand on our creations at home.

 Why?
 Because these toys are timeless.
-My boys have been creating and playing with wooden blocks for years, and I foresee another handful of years of the same fun!
+My boys have been creating and playing with wooden blocks, Legos, STEM toys, and gears for years, and I foresee another handful of years of the same fun!

 Excellent unit blocks can be tricky to find, and I am determined to make it easier for you.
-Here you will find the blocks and building toys we love and use daily.
+Here, you will find the very best building toys we love and use daily.
+These are classic toys that will grow with your child.
+You will see more intricate play over time with practice.

 RELATED: Toys for kids are found here!

+Building Toys = Endless Learning.
 Don’t limit construction play to school.
 Children can do serious learning through play at home!
+Many of the toys on this list are ageless.
+I have a six, eight, and nine-year-old that continue to play with them.

 - Creativity